Dhashanee/CYBERSECURITY-Course/Notes_1.md

   These are flexible providing support usage on both laptops and mobile phones.

 # Enable 2FA or MFA:
-2FA: 2 factor authentication
+2FA: 2 factor authentication,
  MFA: multi factor aunthentication